motivware/nomadauto/README.md

 # README
-# Motivware - Web Based Autoshop Management SaaS App
+# Motivware CRM

-Motivware is a web-based application that provides the capability for users to manage their daily routine by creating tasks, settings reminders, accomplishing goals and scheduling events.
+Motivware is a web-based sales crm application that provides the capability for managing their daily routine by creating tasks, creating contacts and more coming soon.

 # Tech Stack
 - [Ruby on Rails](https://guides.rubyonrails.org/)